This is a personal journey of a Mastiff puppy and an adoring Big Dog Mom.

 Junior has no family history of Wobbler Syndrome that I know of.
 None.
 Maternal and paternal pedigrees show no evidence of disease going back at least 4-5 generations in all directions.

 I am not a scientist.
 I am just a simple-minded Big Dog Mom who is able to decipher facts clearly when they are seemingly this black and white.
-Genetics do not seem to be the cause of Junior’s Wobblers.
+Genetics does not seem to be the cause of Junior’s Wobblers.
 Could they have played a role?
 Certainly.
 I am willing to concede that possibility.

 So that leaves diet.
 That leaves me.